advoid/advoid.net/faq.md

 <h2>Which operating system is advoid running on?</h2>

-<p>advoid runs Gentoo using the Raspbian Linux Kernel.</p>
+<p>advoid runs Gentoo using the Raspbian GNU/Linux Kernel.</p>

 <h2>Can I build advoid by myself?</h2>

 <p>Yes.
-Since advoid is based on the Raspberry Pi device and our source code will be released unter the terms of the GPL license version 2, you will be able to build your own advoid device.</p>
+Since advoid is based on the Raspberry Pi device and our source code will be released unter the terms of the GPL license version 2, you will be able to build your own advoid device.
+Take a look at the <a href="https://github.com/advoid">advoid project at GitHub</a> for more information.</p>